CrisZohra/random-news-react-app/README.md

     [ ] Loader / Skeleton.
     [ ] Responsive.
     [ ] Delete the posts automatically after x days.
-    [ ] Show the X first posts and then 'show more' button.
+    [X] Show the 6 first posts and then 'show more' button.
     [ ] When click on button delete: add an cverlay with message 'Are you sure you want to remove this post?'
 Yes, remove it. / Cancel.
     [X] Add prettier config.
+    [ ] Check the scroll down of the page works properly.

 ## CATEGORIES (Pages with each category, )